randmcnallyupdates/randmcnallysoftwareupdates/docs/index.rst

 Final Thoughts
 ==============

-A Rand McNally GPS software update can be an important part of maintaining a compatible navigation device.
+A `Rand McNally GPS map update <https://randmcnallyupdates-randmcnallysoftwareupdates.readthedocs-hosted.com/>`_ can be an important part of maintaining a compatible navigation device.
 Updated system software may improve stability, address known issues, enhance compatibility, and support the continued operation of navigation features.

 Before beginning an update, identify the exact GPS model and confirm that the selected software is compatible.
 Make sure the device has adequate power, maintain a reliable connection, and avoid interrupting the installation process.